simtel12/zip-signer/zipsigner-lib/trunk/README.txt

   include this library and activate it via a few API calls (see below).
   The source to this library is licensed under Apache 2.0.

-- OPTIONAL: android-sun-jarsign-support, which contains the Sun code required to create a properly formated PKCS#7 signature block file.
+- OPTIONAL: zipsigner-lib-optional, which contains the code required to create a properly formatted CMS/PKCS#7 signature block file.
-  This dependency is only needed if you are not using the default certificate and have not supplied a signature block template file (see below for more information on this subject).
-The code in this library was obtained from the OpenJDK project and is licensed under GPL version 2.
+  This JAR is typically required in order to sign with private keys or create self-signed certificates for publishing apps.
+If you include this file in your project, then you will also need to include the SpongyCastle JARS (sc-light, scprov, and scpix from http://rtyley.github.com/spongycastle/).
+  SpongyCastle is an Android-friendly version of BouncyCastle.

 - For use in normal desktop JRE applications, you must install Bouncy Castle Crypto API.  http://www.bouncycastle.org/java.html.
 The BC